Skip to main content

 Making the Move to the U.S. After Acceptance

-• Comprehensive blog article written by a student to help fellow Canadians navigate their move to the States: This article provides answers to the questions such as “Do I need a U.S. driver’s license?”
-“Should I get a U.S. cell phone plan?,” “Do I need U.S. health Insurance?” and more.
+This article provides answers to questions such as “Do I need a U.S. driver’s license?”
+“Should I get a U.S. cell phone plan?,” “Do I need U.S. Health Insurance?” and more.
 This article was written in 2017, and some information may have changed.
 Be encouraged to use her information as a catalyst for your own research.

 Support While You’re a Student in SCCO’s Program

-• Peer Advisors Assigned to Every Incoming Student: For personal assistance, the Peer Advisor assigned to you will reach out as early as the spring/summer term that precedes fall matriculation.
-He or she will help with questions regarding housing, moving, and with most anything else you need.
+For personal assistance, the Peer Advisor assigned to you will reach out as early as the spring/summer term that precedes fall matriculation.
+They will help with questions regarding housing, moving, and almost anything else you need.
 Access the Peer Advisor Blog and read various articles written to help all incoming students transition and get ready to make the most of their time at SCCO.

-• Designated Director of International Student Services: Our Office of Student Affairs has an officer specifically designated to help our International students with concerns unique to Canadian students.
-If you need to speak with her, arrangements for a phone consultation may be made through ODadmissions@ketchum.edu.
-Once you’re here as a student, she welcomes you to stop by anytime to ask a quick question or just to say hello!
+University Student Affairs has an officer specifically designated to help our International students with concerns unique to Canadian students.
+If you need to speak with them, arrangements for a phone consultation may be made through ODadmissions@ketchum.edu.
+Once you’re here as a student, they welcomes you to stop by anytime to ask a quick question or just to say hello!

-• Canadian Faculty Mentor: All new students are assigned a faculty mentor upon entering 1st year.
-Canadian students are specifically assigned to Canadian faculty mentor.
-This early connection allows Canadian students to ask questions on travel, immigration, navigating financial challenges and cultural differences they may encounter during their transition to a new country.
+All new students are assigned a faculty mentor upon entering 1st year.
+Canadian students are specifically assigned to Canadian faculty mentors.
+This early connection allows Canadian students to ask questions about travel, immigration, navigating financial challenges, and cultural differences they may encounter during their transition to a new country.
 Who better to be on their welcome team than someone who has lived the journey themselves?